 It’s been so long since I have done applique and this is most likely the last applique quilt I ever completed.
 There is a stack of Sunbonnet Sam blocks patiently waiting for me to do something with.

-Today is the day I hope you enjoy creating this quilt as much as I have.
+Today is the day!
+I hope you enjoy creating this quilt as much as I have.
 The pattern was inspired by a mosaic floor dated 150-200 AD.
-To make the quilt a little larger I added a flying geese border and what I call an arch border.
-The arch border also comes from an early mosaic floor that I’ve adapted to a quilt block.
+There are 9 blocks for the inside design and 2 borders.
+The inside border will be flying geese wrapping around the 9 blocks.
+The outside arch border also comes from an early mosaic floor that I’ve adapted to a quilt block.
 What drew my attention to this mosaic floor, all of the flying geese of course.
 Did you know what we call flying geese today have been around that long?

 This is my first QAL I have hosted and I have never participated in one so forgive me if this isn’t your typical QAL.
 If you have not read my previous posts on this QAL here is a recap plus additional information if you have been following my blog.